2011 National Report Card on Youth Financial Literacy

 2008 Investment Attitudes: Focus on Chinese-Language Investors

 An investor survey focused on Metro Vancouver’s Chinese-language residents, which found that some of their attitudes toward investing could put them at risk of falling victim to investment fraud.
+Read the news release for more information.

 2007 CSA Investor Study: Understanding the Social Impact of Investment Fraud